alwynvanwyk/army-of-agents/README.md

 The VC Corner shows how to save loads of money by making use of the [available credits](https://www.thevccorner.com/p/ai-startup-credits-guide) from many providers.
 Found ona.com over the weekend as a great tool for remote agentic AI software engineers - truly an army of agents! claude.ai was a fantastic partner this week in generating a heartfelt article about my visit to SupaMoto Zambia.
+Last night I experimented with Nano Banana to generate a Greenpill image for Artizen - very nice!